kelass/RestrauntCommunication/README.md

 <h2 align="center">About project</h2>
 <p>This program is responsible for communication between the waiter and the customer.
 Waiter has CRM, that notify him about orders on tables</p>
+<p>User have a QR code on the Table.
+He scan and linked to QR menu.
+Next step order dish and pay</p>

 <h2 align="center">Tasks</h2>
 <li>Create DB</li>